-There are approximately one thousand seventy (1,071) licensed private hospitals, and only seven hundred twenty-one (721) public hospitals.
-Among the public hospitals, seventy (70) are being operated by the Department of Health (DOH).
 There have been earnest efforts to improve health service delivery in the country, however, regional and socioeconomic disparities are prominent in the availability and accessibility of resources.
 According to the International Trade Administration (ITA), almost 100% of the medical equipment and devices in the Philippines are imported, while local production of medical equipment is limited to prototype units, spare parts, and disposables.

-Government hospitals rely on budget allocation and donations.
-Based on the 2019 General Appropriations Act, the fund allocation for medical equipment amounted to 6,703,674,000.00, while in the proposed 2020 General Appropriations Bill, only 5,864,710,000.00 is allotted.
-Given the rising population of the Philippines, the proposed allocated budget for the year 2020 would not be enough to provide quality healthcare for the Filipino communities.
+Government or public hospitals rely on budget allocation and donations.
+However, given the rising population of the Philippines, the proposed annual appropriations would not be enough to provide quality healthcare for the Filipino communities.
 Thus, donations from foreign governments, institutions and individuals are badly needed.